Skip to content

 3x higher

-response rate through structured supplier data collection and automated workflows
+Response rate through structured supplier requests and automated workflows

 60% less

-manual work compared with spreadsheet- and email-based collection processes
+Manual effort compared with spreadsheet- and email-based data collection

 Better decisions

-through part-, site-, and process-level transparency across the n-tier network
+Based on part-, site-, and process-level transparency across the n-tier supply chain

 See deeper.
 Act smarter.
 Build resilience.